 During his lifetime, Brown produced a wide variety of work, including naïve landscapes, pattern based abstraction, pop and text paintings, found object assemblages, graffiti style installations (notably his 1969 mural in the Heide I dining room), collage (notably his Hard Fast and Deep pornographic series), performance art and computer produced digital prints (notably his Power to the People banner hung at the NGV during his second retrospective).

-Born in Sydney, Brown moved to Melbourne in 1968 where we lived and worked in the northern suburbs till his death by cancer in 1997; an introverted man of few words, the exact opposite to his explosive art.
+Born in Sydney, Brown moved to Melbourne in 1968 where we lived and worked in the northern suburbs till his death by cancer in 1997.
+He was an introverted man of few words; the exact opposite to his explosive art.

 “What-the-hell are you people doing in an art-gallery anyway??
 If you’re looking for art, you won’t find it here.
 You might as well hope to find religion in a church, health in a pill-bottle, youth in a jar of cosmetics, or true-love in a brothel.”
 Mike Brown, 1972